 - Heavy intestinal parasite burdens can cause a kitten to become constipated.
 The worms can become so numerous in the intestines and cause a blockage, prohibiting stool to pass.

-- While more common in older cats, neurological, nerve, and other types of diseases can cause a kitten to be constipated or obstipated.
+- While more common in older cats, neurological and other types of diseases can cause a kitten to be constipated or obstipated.

 Preventing Kitten Constipation

-- The best thing you can do to help prevent your kitten from getting constipated is to make sure it stays hydrated.
-Full bowls of fresh water, cat water fountains, canned food, and water added to dry cat kibble can all help your kitten stay hydrated.
+- The best thing you can do to help prevent your kitten from becoming constipated is to make sure it stays hydrated.
+Full bowls of fresh water, cat water fountains, canned food, and water added to dry cat kibble can all help to keep your kitten hydrated.

 - If you have a very young kitten that is not yet weaned, make sure the mother cat is regularly stimulating it to defecate and cleaning the kitten's rectum.
-You can assist the mother cat in this activity or do it for her if you have an orphaned kitten by wiping the rear end of the kitten with a wet washcloth after feeding it.
+You can assist the mother cat in this activity, or do it for her if you have an orphaned kitten, by wiping the rear end of the kitten with a clean, damp washcloth after feeding it.

-- Get your kitten dewormed regularly to kill any intestinal parasites that may cause an intestinal blockage and constipation.
+- Get your kitten dewormed regularly to kill any intestinal parasites that may cause intestinal blockage or constipation.

-- Don't let your kitten play with any items that it could potentially eat in order to prevent obstruction.
+- Don't let your kitten play with any items that it could potentially eat, in order to prevent any obstructions.

 - Brush your kitten regularly to remove any loose fur.
 This will help decrease the likelihood of your kitten developing a hairball that can cause constipation issues.

 Treating Kitten Constipation

-If your kitten's constipation just began and it is still eating, playing, and acting normal, you can try a few things before seeking veterinary assistance.
-First, increase the fluids your kitten is taking in each day by adding water to its food.
+If your kitten's constipation has just begun and it is still eating, playing, and acting normally, you can try a few things before seeking veterinary assistance.
+First, increase your kitten's daily fluid intake by adding water to its food.
 Next, massage its belly and encourage it to play or run around to stimulate normal intestinal peristalsis.
 Finally, add in a teaspoon of canned pumpkin to increase the amount of fiber in its diet.
 If after a couple of days you still aren't seeing stool in the litter box, or sooner if your kitten isn't active and eating, take it in to the vet for assistance.